Collective Bargaining Union Negotiation

 As noted earlier, the duty to bargain does not require that either party to agree to particular demands or the making of concessions.
 If company leaders are considering changes that might arguably be subject to mandatory bargaining, they should resolve doubts in favour of collective negotiations.
 They should advise union officials of their contemplated changes and offer to bargain.
 They should carefully explain the reasons for the proposed changes and ask for a union response.
 If the union is able to respond appropriately to their needs, company officials may decide to retain their current workers and adopt the union proposal.
 If union negotiators do not work to satisfy firm concerns, the company negotiators need only bargain to a good faith impasse.
 At this point, they may legally effectuate their previous proposal despite union objection.
 They have to be sure to satisfy two crucial prerequisites to such unilateral changes.
 First, they must be sure they have arrived at a good faith impasse.
 This is when after thorough bargaining, the parties have reached presently irreconcilable positions.
 When in doubt, they should offer to have another bargaining session to be certain they have reached this point.
 Second, the changes they unilaterally implement cannot be more generous to the workers than those already offered by their side at the bargaining table.

-Individuals who must partake in collective bargaining interactions should take a course on negotiating if they can and should read several books on the negotiation process.
+Individuals who must partake in collective bargaining interactions should take a good training course on negotiating if they can, and also should read several books on the negotiation process.
 They should prepare for long, drawn-out talks which will take time to develop, both because of the many issues to be addressed and the political nature of union representatives.
 They should also distinguish that most bargaining encounters will not be settled until shortly before the existing contract is due to expire.
 If labour leaders agree to terms too early, unit personnel may suspect they have become too comfortable with management and vote against contract ratification.
 If, on the other hand, management negotiators allow the union agents to take credit for the gains achieved through their last-minute efforts, the affected employees are likely to be satisfied with the final results.

 Charles B. Craver is a Professor of Law at George Washington University.